Taipei for Digital Nomads

 The number one thing I look for when choosing accommodation is that it gets a lot of daylight.
 Nothing puts me on the path to depression quicker than waking up in a dingy room, and with its big windows I thought this room would be sufficient.
 And it is, with one caveat.

 The room is in the centre of a horseshoe of rooms.
-With the bed right next to the window, if you leave the blackout blinds open, people in the adjacent rooms can look in and watch you sleep, so staying here is a bit of a battle between leaving the blinds open enough that daylight gets in, but not so much that you wake up with people looking at you.
+With the bed right next to the window, if you leave the blackout blinds open, people in the adjacent rooms can look in and watch you sleep, so staying here is a bit of a battle between leaving the blinds open enough that daylight gets in, but not so much that you wake up with people staring at you.
 Closing the left blind completely and half-closing the right one was the best middle-ground I found, but even then people in some of the higher rooms can still look down at you in bed, which is a bit weird.

 That aside, I'd say that this room has everything that you need... but only just.
 For example, there isn't a kitchen but there is a plug-in hob and a pan that you can use on the desk.
 That desk is the only surface in the apartment, so you have a workstation and you have a kitchen, just not at the same time.